-Firstaidpro is committed to providing quality, cost effective First Aid Courses throughout Australia.
-Firstaidpro guarantee to not be beaten on any written price on like for like courses that are for nationally recognised First Aid Training .
-Should you find a lower price elsewhere, simply call our customer service line on (08) 7120 2570 during business hours to arrange a price match and 5% discount on the advertised equivalent First Aid Course fee.
+First Aid Pro is committed to providing quality, cost-effective First Aid Courses throughout Australia.
+First Aid Pro guarantee to not be beaten on any written price on like for like courses that are for nationally recognised First Aid Training .
+Should you find a lower price elsewhere, simply fill out our instant price match form to arrange a price match 12% discount on the advertised equivalent First Aid Course fee.

-To claim your price match plus 5% discount for any of our equivalent First Aid Courses, you will need to provide details of the advertised offer and book into an equivalent Firstaidpro course being offered in a similar location and date to that which is offered by a competitor.
-Please note that Firstaidpro requires payment at the time of booking.
+To claim your price match 12% discount for any of our equivalent First Aid Courses, you will need to provide details of the advertised offer and book into an equivalent First Aid Pro course being offered in a similar location and date to that which is offered by a competitor.
+Please note that First Aid Pro requires payment at the time of booking.

-When you call our friendly booking team please have proof of the advertised offer ready.
-If the offer is an on-line offer please provide the web-address (url) so that the offer can be verified by our team.
-If you wish to price match an email, leaflet or flyer please email a copy of the offer to [email protected] (including the sent from address for emailed offers).
 The Price Guarantee is only valid for first aid courses available to the general public.
-For you to receive your price guarantee it is essential that our team can verify the offer, including type of course, date of course, the location of the course and the price of the course at the time of booking.
+For you to receive your price guarantee it is essential that our team can verify the offer, including the type of course, date of course, the location of the course and the price of the course at the time of booking.

 You must claim the price guarantee at the time of your initial booking.

-Equivalent Course: The course must be for the same nationally recognised qualification, either Perform CPR (HLTAID001), Provide Basic Emergency Life Support (HLTAID002) or Provide First Aid (HLTAID003).
+Equivalent Course: The course must be for the same nationally recognised qualification, either Perform CPR (HLTAID009), Provide Basic Emergency Life Support (HLTAID010) or Provide First Aid (HLTAID011).
 A course of a different length but providing the same qualification is eligible.